simonlav24/wormsGame/README.md

 - **TNT** - explosive TNT bomb.
 - **COVID19** - very contagious. sick worms will cough and spread the virus. obtainable by weapon crate.
 - **SHEEP** - baaaa.
-- **SNAIL** - chargeable, quick and sticky snail.
+- **SNAIL** - quick and sticky snail.

 ## Misc

 - **BASEBALL** - home running worms away.
-- **GIRDER** - clickable, place a girder. press tab for rotation and scaling.
+- **GIRDER** - place a girder. press tab for rotation and scaling.
 - **ROPE** - swing your way to action.
 - **PARACHUTE** - glide down safely. wind sensitive.
-- **VENUS FLY TRAP** - chargeable, throw seed that grows a venus fly trap - vicious plant that will devour anything. can turn to MUTANT VENUS FLY TRAP if hit by GAMMA GUN radiation. press tab to switch to PLANT BOMB that grows on impact in all directions.
+- **VENUS FLY TRAP** - throw seed that grows a venus fly trap - vicious plant that will devour anything. can turn to MUTANT VENUS FLY TRAP if hit by GAMMA GUN radiation. press tab to switch to PLANT BOMB that grows on impact in all directions.
 - **SENTRY GUN** - place a sentry gun. fires at nearby worms at the end of the turn. obtainable by weapon crate.
 - **ENDER PEARL** - throw and teleport to where it lands.
 - **ACID BOTTLE** - throw a bottle of hydrofluoric acid that corrode the earth and is deadly to worms.

 ## Aerial
-- **ARTILLERY ASSISTANCE** - chargeable, throw a flare to mark area for bombing.
+- **ARTILLERY ASSISTANCE** - throw a flare to mark area for bombing.
-- **CHUM BUCKET** - chargeable, throw chum. attracts seagulls. *experimental*
+- **CHUM BUCKET** - throw chum. attracts seagulls. *experimental*
-- **AIRSTRIKE** - clickable, missile strike, wind sensitive.
+- **AIRSTRIKE** - missile strike, wind sensitive.
-- **NAPALM STRIKE** - clickable, smelly, firey mess. wind sensitive.
+- **NAPALM STRIKE** - smelly, firey mess. wind sensitive.
-- **MINE STRIKE** - clickable, mine strike.
+- **MINE STRIKE** - mine strike.

 ## Super weapons
  Legendary weapons can be obtained by weapon crates marked with "W".
-- **HOLY GRENADE** - chargeable, feast upon the lambs and sloths and carp and anchovies and orangutans and breakfast cereals, and fruit bats. lobbest thou thy Holy Hand Grenade of Antioch towards thy foe, who, being naughty in My sight, shall snuff it.
+- **HOLY GRENADE** - feast upon the lambs and sloths and carp and anchovies and orangutans and breakfast cereals, and fruit bats. lobbest thou thy Holy Hand Grenade of Antioch towards thy foe, who, being naughty in My sight, shall snuff it.
-- **BANANA** - chargeable, multiplying banana of mass destruction.
+- **BANANA** - multiplying banana of mass destruction.
 - **EARTHQUAKE** - quakes the earth.
-- **GEMINO MINE** - chargeable, throw a mine cursed by the gemino curse.
+- **GEMINO MINE** - throw a mine cursed by the gemino curse.
-- **BEE HIVE** - chargeable, wake the bees at impact.
+- **BEE HIVE** - wake the bees at impact.
-- **VORTEX GRENADE** - chargeable, create a tear in the space time continuum.
+- **VORTEX GRENADE** - create a tear in the space time continuum.
-- **CHILLI PEPPER** - chargeable, red hot chilli pepper.
+- **CHILLI PEPPER** - red hot chilli pepper.
 - **RAGING BULL** - moooo bi%%h get out the way.
 - **ELECTRO BOOM** - like the electric grenade but with exploding electrical pulse and wider range. team friendly.
 - **POKEBALL** - catch worms. store them until the ball is damaged.